baran-yigit/School-Projects/README.md

 # School-Projects

-Wanted to share all of my projects that I/we developed.
+Wanted to share some of my projects that I/we developed.